What is the Difference Between Osteopathy and Physiotherapy?

 So, your poor shallow breathing can affect the tension in your knee.
 Make sense?

 In Orthopedics, we are taught the anatomy, however, I have received a more in depth education in Athletic Therapy school.
 The only limitation with athletic therapy alone is that we were taught the anatomy in a segmented way, where everything is separate.
 In over 7 years of studying Osetoapthy we went into great detail and study viewing the body as a whole.

 So is Osteopathy the answer to everything?

 In other cases we will work together for the benefit of the patient.
-With the example of the knee replacement, I will have patients see the physiotherapist immediately post surgery to get them moving and then our Osteopaths will see them within a month to help by looking at the rest of the leg, pelvis and lower back to ensure that the rest can move.
-We will view the body as a whole as I mentioned earlier.
+With the example of the knee replacement, I will have patients see the physiotherapist immediately post surgery to get them moving and then our Osteopaths will see them within a month, to help by looking at the rest of the leg, pelvis and lower back to ensure that the rest can move.
+As I mentioned earlier – we will view the body as a whole.

 David Ellis, Manual Osteopathic Practitioner, Oakville